JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/kubernetes_deploy/index.md

 ![step36](./steps/step36.png)

-And Yes, Postgres is running now.
+And yes, Postgres is running now.

 Let me now move forward and deploy the other remaining modules.

-Except Job, everything has been created.
+Except fo Job, everything has been created.

-Let me now check the status of the pods by typing :
+Let me now check the status of the pods by typing:

 ```bash
 kubectl get pods -n fastapi-project